racunalniskimuzej/markovi-eksperimenti/dial-up/pap2t/README.md

 ### a) & b)
 8. In `/etc/mgetty/login.config` set `/AutoPPP/ -	a_ppp	/usr/sbin/pppd noauth -chap debug` so any username/password can be used
+9. In `/etc/mgetty/mgetty.config` set `rings  1` so the connection gets setup faster
-9. On dial-up client put `#` at the end of the phone number (`1337#`) - this will reduce the number of rings before the connection is made
+10. On dial-up client put `#` at the end of the phone number (`1337#`) - this will reduce the number of rings before the connection is made